generalui/explore-cra-threejs/README.md

+# Welcome

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is intended to serve as a starting point to explore working with [three.js](https://threejs.org/) and [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts